gosub-com/Zurfur/README.md

         @sum = new list<str>()
         await a, b, c, timeout
         {
-            case a.HasResult: sum += a.Result;
+            case a.HasResult: sum += a.Result
-            case b.HasResult: sum += b.Result;
+            case b.HasResult: sum += b.Result
-            case c.HasResult: sum += c.Result;
+            case c.HasResult: sum += c.Result
-            case a.HasException: sum += "a failed" // It threw an exception but swallow it and continue case b.HasException: sum += "b failed"; break;  // Cancel remaining tasks and exit immediately case timeout.HasResult: break;  // 10 seconds has passed, cancel automatically case timeout.HasException: break;  // The user has canceled the operation early
+            case a.HasException: sum += "a failed"   // It threw an exception but swallow it and continue case b.HasException: sum += "b failed"   // Cancel remaining tasks and exit immediately case timeout.HasResult: break            // 10 seconds has passed, cancel automatically case timeout.HasException: break         // The user has canceled the operation early
             // TBD: break cancels all remaining tasks
             // TBD: If `c` throws, all remaining tasks are canceled.
         }